surifirstpin/biplus_documentation/docs/README.md

 Bi+ has an ability to transform the complex data into meaningful insights.

 Secure
-With a 3 star security certification from Fortify, Intellicus ensures 100% data protection on all devices.
+Bi+ security is built to ensurWith a 3 star security certification from Fortify, Intellicus ensures 100% data protection on all devices.

 Scalable
 From 2 users to 2000, Intellicus scales seamlessly to meet your growing BI needs.